Ben Johnson House (Bardstown, Kentucky)

 The Ben Johnson House is in the northern outskirts of Bardstown, Kentucky.
 It was built in 1851 in a Greek Revival style for state senator and lieutenant governor William Johnson.
-The house's name comes from William's son Ben Johnson, who was a state senator for two decades and was on the Kentucky High Commission for 16 years.
+The house's name comes from William's son Ben Johnson, who was a congressman for two decades, speaker of the state House, state senator and collector of internal revenue for Kentucky in the second term of Grover Cleveland.